Special needs education

 Nursing supports to attend school

-For the school year 2022-2023, a new pilot scheme will run to put nursing supports in place so that children with complex healthcare need can attend school.
-Find out more about applying for the pilot scheme.
+The HSE and NCSE have a pilot scheme to put nursing supports in place for children with complex healthcare needs to attend school.
+You can find out more about applying for the pilot scheme.

 Organisations with a role in special needs education